MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ## Allow data movement across geographical regions

 Copilot is available in all supported [Business Central geographic regions](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
-However, Copilot uses Microsoft Azure OpenAI Service, which is available only in the United States and Europe.
-If your Business Central environment is located in any other region, your data, including personal data or data that's used in prompts or returned in completions, might be transmitted outside of your region.
+However, Copilot uses Microsoft Azure OpenAI Service, which is available only for Business Central in the United States and Europe.
+If your environment is located in a region other than United States or Europe, data from the Copilot and generative AI features, including data used in prompts or returned in completions, must be transmitted outside of your region.
 In this case, you need to opt in to allow your data to move outside of your region to an Azure OpenAI endpoint in United States or Europe.
-If you environment is in the United States and Europe, it's connected to Azure OpenAI Service by default, so no action is needed.
+If your environment is in the United States and Europe, it connects to Azure OpenAI Service by default, so no action is needed.

 To allow your data to move outside of your region, complete the following steps: